Take a moment to think about all the iconic brands you know today.

 There’s already plenty of research out there that outlines how influential logos can be when it comes to capturing the attention of your audience.
 One study in 2011 found that when a company uses an “incomplete” logo, like IBM, people consider the business to be more inventive, but less trustworthy.

-Even a basic understanding of the psychology of logo shapes is enough to show us how important different patterns can be to customer perception.
+Even a basic understanding of the psychology of logo shapes in graphic design is enough to show us how important different patterns can be to customer perception.
 Something as simple as using a circle, instead of a square, could be enough to change the way that your target audience thinks and feels about your brand.

 The simple reason why logo shapes are so crucial is that the human brain is hard-wired to memorise, and assign meaning to them.
 In fact, the way that we process shape is a fundamental aspect of how humans learn things.
 A distinctive shape remains stored within the banks of your memory long after you’ve seen it.
 Just think about that iconic Nike swoosh or the Twitter bird.